SanriGirdabi/film_shelf/README.md

 - To get this project up and running locally, you must already have ruby installed on your computer.
 - To run the local database server and connect the  Ruby-driver to the server you need to install [mongod](https://docs.mongodb.com/v4.0/administration/install-community/) on your computer.
 Please refer the link before continue.

+## Live Link

+I tried to host on Mongo Atlas but the free membership is limited to 500 MB and it is not enough for this data.
+Also I tried a lot but couldn't find a solution for ```mongoid.yml``` to see the host option for remote server.
+I'll try in the future and will share the conclusion here.

 ## Getting Started